Distilling Specialized Orders for Visual Generation

-By nature, all possible chains of conditionals can be represented as a tree, where each step of the AR model branches out to represent all possible outcomes for the current variable.
-In the training phase, only one path (from root to leaf node) is followed for each sample.
-Therefore, the goal of learning is to identify which path is optimal among all the possible paths in this tree based on the training data so that only the optimal paths are selected during the generation phase.
+All possible chains of conditional distributions can be viewed as paths in a tree, where each level corresponds to a generation step and each branch represents a possible outcome for the current variable.
+During training, however, only a single path (i.e., a single ordering) is followed for each sample.
+Thus, learning effectively amounts to identifying which paths through this tree are most beneficial for modeling the data distribution.